Inverness, Mississippi

 Inverness is a town in Sunflower County, Mississippi, United States.
-The population was 1,019 at the 2010 census.
-As the town had the largest cotton gin in the Delta, it served as a gathering place for farmers from the region when they brought their cotton for processing.
+The population was 868 at the 2020 census.

+As the town had the largest cotton gin in the Mississippi Delta, it served as a gathering place for farmers from the region when they brought their cotton for processing.
 The town was heavily damaged by a tornado in 1971.

 Historic weather event

-The small town was virtually destroyed on February 21, 1971 when an F5 tornado, one of many storms in the outbreak, struck more than a dozen towns in portions of Louisiana and Mississippi.
+The small town was virtually destroyed on February 21, 1971, when an F5 tornado, one of many storms in the outbreak, struck more than a dozen towns in portions of Louisiana and Mississippi.
 A total of 36 people were killed in rural Mississippi as a result of the storm.
 Twenty-one of the victims were from Inverness, where a broad section of houses were destroyed.